 Just like with outside play time, you don’t have to make this legalistic and too structured.
 Of course, you want things to be organized, especially with art and crafts like painting.

-For my son, his Art teacher decided to end the 2021 school year by teaching the 6th graders how to crochet.
-It surprised my son to find out how relaxing this craft is, and now he wants to continue learning this skill for the summer.
+For my son, his Art teacher decided to end the school year by teaching the 6th graders how to crochet.
+It surprised my son to find out how relaxing this craft is, and he wanted to continue learning this skill for the summer.

 I’m thrilled because it gets him away from Minecraft and it gives me another reason to head to Michaels!
 (As if I really need another reason. 🙃)